maluhoss/tweeter/README.md

 # Tweeter Project

 A simple single-page AJAX-based Twitter clone that uses jQuery, HTML5 and CSS3 and MongoDB.
-There's a surprise if you comment back in the fun section in the app.js.
+There's a surprise if you comment back in the fun section in app.js.

 ## Final Project